optakt/flow-dps/docs/introduction.md

 ### Execution State vs Protocol State

 Flow differentiates between two sorts of states:
-1. Execution State (computational state)
+1. Execution state (computational state)
-2. Protocol State (network infrastructure state)
+2. Protocol state (network infrastructure state)

-Execution State and Protocol State are maintained and updated independently.
-Execution state is maintained and updated by the execution nodes, while the Protocol State is maintained and updated by the consensus nodes.
+Execution and protocol states are maintained and updated independently.
+Execution state is maintained and updated by the execution nodes, while the protocol state is maintained and updated by the consensus nodes.

-Execution sState contains the register values which are modified by the transaction execution.
+Execution state contains the register values which are modified by the transaction execution.
 Updates to the execution states are done by the execution nodes but their integrity is governed by the verification process.

 Protocol state keeps track of the system related features like staked nodes, node roles, public keys, network addresses and staking amounts.
 Protocol state is updated when the nodes are slashed, join the system via staking or leave the system by unstaking.
 Consensus nodes publish updates on the protocol state directly as part of the blocks they generate.
 Consensus protocol guarantees the integrity of the protocol state.